mobindaraie/Sandbox-Automation/readme.md

 ### Usage

 1. Clone this repository to your local machine.
-2. Navigate to the 'terraform' directory containing the terraform files/
+2. Navigate to the 'terraform' directory containing the terraform files.
+3. Create a  `terraform.tfvars` file and update the values of the variables.
+    - `top_sandbox_management_group_id`: The ID of the top-level management group in the enterprise-scale landing zone.
+This is the management group that contains the Sandbox  management groups or Sandbox subscriptions.
+    - `cancelled_management_group_id`: The ID of the management group to which the cancelled subscriptions are moved to after subscription cancellation.
+    - `location`: The location of the resources.
+    - `runbook_uri`: The public URI of the automation runbook.
+Example: `https://raw.githubusercontent.com/mobindaraie/azure-sandbox-subscription-lifecycle-manager/main/automation/runbook.ps1`.
 3. Open the terminal and run `terraform init` to initialize the Terraform configuration.
 4. Run `terraform plan` to see the resources that will be created.
 5. Run `terraform apply` to create the resources.